mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 <!-- In the middle of regenerated Hulme on the corner opposite the Birley fields campus is a squat unassuming building called the church of the Ascension.
 It is notable Apart from being  a site of sanctuary for the political refugee Viraj Mendis in a notable anti-deportation campaign of the 1980s, it was also the site of one of Europe's first electronic village halls, Hulme Community
 ##  Computing Centre.
-Here a encouraged me to make a website a music fanzine I edited, giving me a print out on how to write HTML web pages and offering free space as part the projects website.
+Here a encouraged me to make a website a music fanzine I edited, giving me a print out on how to write HTML web pages and offering free space asOn 5 July 2024, a draft resit timetable will be shared with Heads of Department and Department Education Leads for review, with any comments to be returned by end of 10 July 2024.  part the projects website.
 This spirit of peer-learning combined with my desire to share the ethos of the DIY music scene fuelled many years of using the internet to promote unlicensed music events.
 In 1995, the internet, like Hulme, seemed to be a corporate free space, a space for oddballs, niche enthusiasts and more importantly activists.
 This period saw increasing alignment with the growth of the internet to link up activities of disparate political and cultural groups around gatherings international finance institution (IFIs).
 For me this culminated in helping to organise and promote an event for June 18th 1999.
 Similar carnival-themed events drew on the blue print of reclaim the streets mixing street blockaded by outdoor sound systems.
 While the site of street party and protests as a chaotic and inspirational environment has been explored [@carmo_reclaim_2012; @jordan_notes_2005]. -->

 In 1995, the internet seemed to me almost free of corporate messages.
-It was a space for oddballs, niche enthusiasts and more importantly activists.
+It was a space for oddballs, niche enthusiasts and activists.
 As someone involved with DIY music events and political activism, the growth of the internet offered huge potential.
 I got involved in activities of disparate political and cultural groups around environment activism and protests to counter international finance institution (IFIs).
 The need to network activities drove me to develop my internet publishing skills.
 To further this aim, I aligned myself with a broad network of media and internet activists centred around the Indymedia project [@pickard_united_2006].

 There was a broad alignment with the non-hierarchical approach of these activist networks and the decentralised organising principles of the free software and free culture movements [@lessig_free_2004].
 The ethos and new uses of technology of these networks and was something that I wanted to share with local  organisations.
 I developed a specialism in internet and media creation training and community development as paid activity to support my environmental and migrant-rights activism.